 Mon bridge symbolizes the Sangkhlaburi district and works for people who live in Sangkhlaburi and Mon villages.

 Mon Bridge in Sangkhlaburi is the longest wooden bridge in Thailand.
-It was built for comfortable transportation for people living in Sangkhlaburi and Mon Villagers.
-Nowadays, the bridge is closed to vehicles, but you can still walk over the wooden bridge.
-The bridge is a popular place to see an unforgettable sunset or sunrise at the dam.
-You also can take a bath like the Mon kids.
+The bridge was constructed to provide a comfortable means of transportation for the residents of Sangkhlaburi and Mon Villagers.
+Although it is no longer open to vehicles, visitors can still walk across the wooden bridge and hold unto the stunning, breathtaking sunset or sunrise views at the dam.
+Additionally, it's a great spot to experience the local culture by taking a dip in the water like the Mon children do.

 Open 24 Hours | Monday - Sunday